ByteAether/Ulid/README.md

 - **Specification-Compliant**: Fully adheres to the ULID specification.
 - **Interoperable**: Includes conversion methods to and from GUIDs, [Crockford's Base32](https://www.crockford.com/base32.html) strings, and byte arrays.
 - **Ahead-of-Time (AoT) Compilation Compatible**: Fully compatible with AoT compilation for improved startup performance and smaller binary sizes.
-- **Error-Free Generation**: Prevents overflow exceptions by incrementing timestamps during random part overflow.
+- **Error-Free Generation**: Prevents `OverflowException` by incrementing the timestamp component when the random part overflows, ensuring continuous unique ULID generation.

+These features collectively make ByteAether.Ulid a robust and efficient choice for managing unique identifiers in your .NET applications.

 ## Installation